fgvieira/ngsF-HMM/README.md

 An issue on iterative algorithms is the stopping criteria. `ngsF-HMM` implements a dual condition threshold: relative difference in log-likelihood and estimates RMSD (F and freq).
 As for which threshold to use, simulations show that 1e-5 seems to be a reasonable value.
 However, if you're dealing with low coverage data (2x-3x), it might be worth to use lower thresholds (between 1e-6 and 1e-9).

 To avoid convergence to local maxima, ngsF-HMM should be run several times from different starting points.
 To make this task easier, a script (`ngsF-HMM.sh`) is provided that can be called with the exact same parameters as `ngsF-HMM`.

+### Output files
+`ngsF-HMM` will output several files, some depending on input options:

+* `.indF`: file similar to [ngsF](https://github.com/fgvieira/ngsF) output format, where the first line stands for the final log-likelihood, followed by per individual (one per line) inbreeding coefficients (1st column) and transition rate parameters (2nd column) and, finally, the per-site minor allele frequency.
+* `.ibd`: file storing IBD tracts results, where first line stands for the per-individual final log-likelihood, followed by per individual (one per line) most-probable inbreeding tracts (0: position is not IBD; 1: position is IBD), and IBD posterior probabilities.
+* `.geno`: binary file with genotype posterior probabilities (similar to ANGSD `-doGeno 32`).
+* `.log.gz`: if option `-log INT` is specified, a gziped log file similar to `.ibd` is printed every `INT` iterations.
+* `.pdf`: optionally, the `scripts/ngsF-HMMplot.R` script can be used to plot the IBD tracts.

 ### Thread pool
 The thread pool implementation was adapted from Mathias Brossard's and is freely available from: